Christian Encarnacion-Strand

-Christian Lee Encarnacion-Strand (born December 1, 1999) is an American professional baseball first baseman and third baseman for the Cincinnati Reds of Major League Baseball (MLB).
-He made his MLB debut in 2023.
+Christian Lee Encarnacion-Strand (born December 1, 1999) is an American professional baseball first baseman and third baseman for the Baltimore Orioles of Major League Baseball (MLB).
+He has previously played in MLB for the Cincinnati Reds.

-He has the longest last name in Major League Baseball history with 17 letters moving him above the previous leader, Simeon Woods Richardson.

 Early life and amateur career

 Encarnacion-Strand grew up in Pleasant Hill, California and attended College Park High School.
 As a senior, he was named the Diablo Athletic League Foothill Division most valuable player after batting .455 with 40 hits and 27 RBIs.

 Encarnacion-Strand began his college baseball career at Yavapai College.
 As a freshman, he was named the Arizona Community College Athletic Conference Player of the Year after he batted .402 and led the conference with 22 home runs and 70 RBIs.
 Encarnacion-Strand was selected in the 34th round of the 2019 Major League Baseball draft by the Seattle Mariners but did not sign with the team.
 He was hitting .430 with 11 home runs and 33 RBIs in 25 games as a sophomore before the 2020 season was cut short due to the COVID-19 pandemic.
 Encarnacion-Strand then transferred to Oklahoma State University.
 In his only season with the Oklahoma State Cowboys, he batted .361 with 15 home runs and 66 RBIs and was named the Big 12 Conference Newcomer of the Year in 2021.